 Prevention of ownership questions

 Because every transaction related to the ownership of the home is reviewed, the title search can let you know if the current seller has the right to sell the home.
-If they don’t have that right, the sale of the home can’t happen unless the title records are updated to reflect the seller as the current owner.
+If the seller does not have that right, the sale of the home cannot take place unless the title records are updated to reflect the seller as the current owner.

 Information is unearthed

 Various information can be unearthed during a title search.
-This could be things related to the property boundaries, unsettled liens or unpaid taxes on the home.
-All of this information is valuable when you’re considering purchasing the home because it’s all stuff that can come back to make your life more difficult in the future with less than favorable consequences.
+The information could be related to property boundaries, unsettled liens or unpaid taxes.
+This is valuable knowledge when you are considering on a home to purchase because such circumstances can come back in the future with less than favorable consequences.